John Sterling | Editor-in-Chief

 Patricia F. Dimond, Ph.D.

-Patricia Dimond has been a long-time contributor to Genetic Engineering and Biotechnology News.
-Currently, she is president of BioInsight Communications, a strategic communications consultancy for the biotechnology industry.
-During her career in the biotechnology industry, she was vp of strategic development and corporate communications at Coley Pharmaceutical Group (now Pfizer), where she developed and managed the company's investor relations and communications programs and raised $28 million in the company's final pre-IPO private equity financing.
-Prior to joining Coley, Dr. Dimond held positions at Noonan/Russo Communications, Genzyme Transgenics Corporation, and at PerSeptive Biosystems.
-Dr. Dimond has written over 400 articles about the business and science of biotechnology.
-She holds an M.S. in scientific communication from Boston University, an M.Sc. in membrane biophysics from Georgetown University School of Medicine, and a Ph.D. in cellular biochemistry and molecular biology from The Catholic University of America.
+Patricia is president of BioInsight Communications, a strategic communications consultancy for the biotech industry.
+She was previously VP strategic development and corporate communications at Coley Pharmaceutical Group (now Pfizer).
+Before that, Patricia held positions at Noonan/Russo Communications, Genzyme Transgenics Corporation, and at PerSeptive Biosystems.
+She has written more than 400 articles about the business and science of biotechnology.
+She holds an M.S. in Scientific Communication from Boston University, an M.Sc. in Membrane Biophysics from Georgetown University School of Medicine, and a Ph.D. in Cellular Biochemistry and Molecular Biology from The Catholic University of America.
+In her free time she enjoys cooking, traveling, and cheesy novels.